joker-eph/community/rfcs/20190612-mlir-dialect.md

 [`NextIteration`](https://www.tensorflow.org/api_docs/cc/class/tensorflow/ops/next-iteration)
 op is modeled using these two paired operations.
-Since _NextIteration_ is intended for modeling the loop back-edges, breaking it in two different operations allow to keep a structural DAG.`tf_executor.NextIteration.Source`does not take any operand and produces two results: one regular value corresponding to the TensorFlow graph, and a second value of type`tf_executor.token`.
+Since _NextIteration_ is intended for modeling the loop back-edges, breaking it in two different operations allows to keep a structural DAG.`tf_executor.NextIteration.Source`does not take any operand and produces two results: one regular value corresponding to the TensorFlow graph, and a second value of type`tf_executor.token`.
 This token is consumed by the paired`tf_executor.NextIteration.Sink`Operation